mt7180/prefect-pulumi-data-orchestration/blog-post/article.md

 Compared to Apache Airflows DAGs-based approach (Directed Acyclic Graphs, which enable explicit control over the sequence of task execution), Prefect is designed to make complex workflows simple and provides an intuitive framework for orchestrating them.
 Prefect also supports event-driven workflows as a first class concept, making it easier to trigger flows based on events.
 Furthermore, Prefect excels with its debugging capabilities and efficient scaling of infrastructure.

 #### Why Pulumi?
 [Pulumi] lets you define "Infrastructure as Code" (IaC), which is a concept of building and managing your custom cloud infrastructure by code and makes it easy to edit, distribute and version control your configurations.
 And moreover, you can automate the process of creating, but also updating and deleting the infrastructure with one command, which makes it very powerful in combination with CI/CD.
 Pulumi supports a wide range of programming languages for the infrastructure definition, allowing you to choose your favorite one.
-Guess, which we will use :twinkle:
+Guess, which we will use :wink:

 #### Why AWS ECS?
 [AWS] Elastic Container Service (ECS) is a fully managed container orchestration service by Amazon and provides a powerful and scalable solution for deploying and managing containerized applications without having to manage the underlying infrastructure.
 The key component for the powerful interaction between Prefect and ECS is the Task Definition API, which plays a crucial role in defining and configuring the tasks that run within ECS clusters.
 A task, in ECS terms, is the basic unit of work that represents a set of containerized applications or services running together.
 The Task Definition API enables users to specify various parameters for their tasks, such as the Docker image to use, CPU and memory requirements, networking configurations, and more.